AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Baseline for most Recce builds; keeps Mk12 / SPR uppers within weight goals while working with common suppressors.

-Gas system guidance: Mid-length (standard)
+Gas system: Mid-length (standard)

 18" barrel